 European laws are usually introduced with a lead time, which can be around two years.
 So while it is likely that any changes to EU drivers hours rules resulting from the expected amendments may not come into force before we leave, it is likely that they will make it onto the statute books in time.

 The Government has indicated that, in the first instance, all existing EU laws will be transcribed into domestic law at the time we leave.
 It remains to be seen how laws which are on the statue books but not yet in force will be dealt with.

-Find further information on FTA’s work representing the logistics industry during Brexit here.
+Further information on FTA’s work representing the logistics industry during Brexit.

 The hours a driver can drive are strictly controlled by regulations known collectively as the drivers' hours rules.
 These rules maintain safety standards and deal with maximum driving times, breaks and minimum rest periods.
 Drivers’ hours rules apply to both goods and passenger vehicles.

 Use the downloadable documents and links below for more information on driver hours.